mvneerven/xo/REVISIONS.md

 });
 ```

-If, instead of binding to a single named instance, you want a reference to the instance root node in an ExoForm model, just omit the ```instanceName``` parameter:
+If, instead of binding to a single named instance, you want a reference to the instance root node in an XO form model, just omit the ```instanceName``` parameter:

 ```js
 let sharedData = xo.form.data("person-form", o => sharedData = o);